rails/rails/guides/source/action_controller_overview.md

 You can customize the name of the key or specific parameters you want to wrap by consulting the [API documentation](http://api.rubyonrails.org/classes/ActionController/ParamsWrapper.html)

-NOTE: A support for parsing XML parameters has been extracted into a gem named `actionpack-xml_parser`
+NOTE: Support for parsing XML parameters has been extracted into a gem named `actionpack-xml_parser`

 ### Routing Parameters